Helpful tips on how to proceed with the Budget Appeal Process

-- As a one-time allowable adjustment to your cost of attendance, we will consider a reasonable purchase price, not to exceed $1,500, computer and printer.
+- As a one-time allowable adjustment to your cost of attendance, we will consider a reasonable purchase price that does not exceed $1,500, A good example is a computer and printer.
 You must present an itemized receipt to Financial Aid documenting the purchase.
-We can only cover purchases during your enrollment period or 30 days or less before the start of your enrollment period for new students.
+We can only cover purchases during your enrollment period or, if you're a new student, within 30 days of the start of your enrollment period.

-- We cannot add your consumer debt to your cost of attendance.
-We recommend that you repay your consumer debt before you come to the University of Chicago.
+- We cannot add your consumer debt to your cost of attendance and therefore recommend that you repay your consumer debt before you come to the University of Chicago.
 If this isn’t a financial option for you, you will need to adjust your living expense to accommodate these payments.

-- We cannot add the cost of moving expenses to your cost of attendance but if you need help, you may be able to borrow additional funds to cover such extra expenses.
-However, remember you can only receive additional funds as long as your total financial assistance does not exceed the cost of attendance listed on your award letter.
+- We cannot add the cost of moving expenses to your cost of attendance.
+However, if you need help, you may be able to borrow additional funds to cover such extra expenses.
+Please remember that you can only receive additional funds as long as your total financial assistance does not exceed the cost of attendance listed on your award letter.

-- If your rent exceeds the $1,300 allowance, we recommend that you consider other living arrangements with the possibility of getting a roommate to reduce the cost or adjust your other expenses to accommodate the increased expense.
-Our office may be able to help you adjust the rent allowance portion of your budget, but this is usually possible only by a slight variation.
+- If your rent exceeds the $1,300 allowance, we recommend that you consider other living arrangements to reduce costs or adjust your other expenses in order to accommodate for the increased expense.
+Our office may be able to help you adjust the rent allowance portion of your budget, but only slightly.

 If you have other questions, please contact us.